What is a cat in heat?

 Should I let my cat mate when she is in season?

-Also, unless you have tested the tom (male cat), there is no way you will know if he has either FIV or FeLV, both of which are viruses which are fatal in cats.
+- Unless you have tested the tom (male cat), there is no way you will know if he has

 My female cat has been spayed but she is still coming into heat: